ZERO DEFORESTATION

 Most of it is driven by agricultural expansion for the production of goods such as soy, palm oil, beef, cocoa, and coffee.

-The EU Commission is currently discussing new legislation – the Zero Deforestation Regulation (EUDR) – to halt deforestation associated with the production of specific agroforestry products that European citizens consume (known as indirect or embedded deforestation).
+The EU Commission is currently discussing new legislation – the Deforestation-free Products Regulation (EUDR)- to halt deforestation associated with the production of specific agroforestry products that European citizens consume (known as indirect or embedded deforestation).
 Companies are targeted as possible ‘importers’ of deforestation and should thus prepare to improve the traceability and transparency of their supply chains.

 Etifor is at the forefront of scientific research and consultancies on these topics.
 Explore our studies and the EMMA approach, the method we have conceived to support companies in the development of deforestation-free supply chain(s).